Effective as of: 02.15.2025

 Teaching Assistant

 Designates a person who assists in teaching, under the supervision of a faculty member.
-Typically reserved for a first or second year AUA graduate student or other similarly qualified individual.
+Typically reserved for a first- or second-year AUA graduate student or other similarly qualified individual.

 Initial Appointment to Faculty Positions

-A recommendation for appointment to the rank of professor, associate professor, or assistant professor is made from the Dean to the Provost.
+A recommendation for appointment of a new hire to the rank of professor, associate professor, or assistant professor is made by the Dean to the Provost.
 It is the responsibility of the Dean to inform candidates in writing when their applications have not been successful.
+All appointments are made by the Provost, after review by the Dean, to ensure that all procedures are followed and that all criteria are applied.
+Appointment is for one academic year; however, longer contracts may be given by approval of the Provost.

 Reappointments